“Spectral Shadows” is a collection of three novellas by Robert Westall. Each novella is a tale of horror: basic, primitive, overwhelming horror.

 Robert Westall builds the suspense with great skill, weaving local myths and superstitions with a kind, liberal-minded woman’s inability to recognise evil when she meets it.

-Throughout it all, Rose remains her kind-hearted but ineffectual self, raising interesting questions about whether evil should be met with mercy or lead pellet form an airgun.
+Throughout it all, Rose remains her kind-hearted but ineffectual self, raising interesting questions about whether evil should be met with mercy or lead pellet from an airgun.

 Robert Westall is best known as a writer of books for children (when he was writing, the term “Young Adult” had yet to be marketed), for which he won the Carnegie Medal twice.
 His horror stories have not seen the light of day for some time but this year, Valencourt Books, who are bringing out of print genre classics back to life, brought these three novellas together in “Spectral Shadows” for the first time.